make-u-move-raw/CILAOS/README.md

 #### 🎨 **Code formatting and style**

 The project use **PascalCasing** for classes and **pascalCasing** for methods and variable names.
-Also private attributes from a class are named following the underscore suffix convention i.e `privateVar_`
+Also private attributes from a class are named following the "m_underscore" suffix convention i.e `m_privateVar`

 The formatting of the code is done via VSCode C++ formatting tools, you can add the following lines to your `settings.json` file :